TL;DR

 -

 Application Assistance Filling out insurance applications can be tricky.
 An error or omission, even if accidental, can lead to a claim being denied later.
-Your broker ensures the application is completed accurately, giving you peace of mind.
+Your broker can help support the application is completed accurately, giving you peace of mind.

 -